philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 <!-- .slide: data-background="img/random-bike-hacks.png" data-background-size="contain" -->

-Note: Some are hacks that legimately work
+Note: Some are hacks that legitimately work

 ---